 (…existing texts…)

 The STA then constructs an Authentication frame with the Authentication algorithm number set to 4 (FILS Shared Key authentication without PFS) or 5 (FILS Shared Key authentication with PFS) (see 9.4.1.1 (Authentication Algorithm Number field)) depending on whether PFS is used, and the Authentication transaction sequence number set to 1.
 The random nonce shall be encoded in the FILS Nonce element (see 9.4.2.188 (FILS Nonce element)).
 If a list of PMKSA identifiers was generated, it shall be used to construct the PMKID List field in (#6299)the RSNE.
 The random FILS Session shall be encoded in the FILS Session element (see 9.4.2.178 (FILS Session element)).
-The EAP-Initiate/Reauth packet, if generated, shall be copied into the FILS Wrapped Data field (see 9.4.2.186 ((11az)Wrapped Data element)).
+The EAP-Initiate/Reauth packet, if generated, shall be copied into the (#7044)Wrapped Data field (see 9.4.2.186 ((11az)Wrapped Data element)).
 If PFS is desired, the chosen finite cyclic group shall be encoded in the Finite Cyclic Group field (see 9.4.1.40 (Finite Cyclic Group field)) and the ephemeral public key shall be encoded in the FFE field (see 9.4.1.38 (FFE field)) according to the element to (#1288)octet string conversion in 12.4.7.2.4 (Element to octet string conversion).

 (…existing texts…)

 TGme editor: Modify Clause 12.11.2.3.3 as follows (track change on):

 12.11.2.3.3 AP processing of Authentication frame